vkctata/knockoutsort/README.md

 # knockoutsort
 generic knockout sorter that works.

-We tried using jquery table sorter using knockout binding but when the data in the table is dynamic the table wont get sorted with refreshed data.
-We tried multiple ways to overcome this issue and we thought this would be the most generic solution to overcome this problem.
+We tried using jquery table sorter using knockout binding but when the data in the table data is dynamic, the table wont get sorted with refreshed data.
+We tried multiple ways to overcome this issue and we thought this would be the most generic solution.

 # Implementation :
 on th you need the following data bind